What Are Hardship Loans And When Should You Use One?

 Before you choose this option, discuss your situation with your plan administrator to ensure you qualify.

-Borrowing from your retirement account could help you avoid taking out high-interest loans or racking up credit card debt.
-You won’t need to meet a lender’s requirements or have your credit history checked to access the funds.
-However, you may pay a penalty fee or taxes if you withdraw from your 401(k).
+You also can take out a 401(k) loan, which has no early withdrawal penalty as long as you repay the loan.
+You won’t need to meet a lender’s requirements or have your credit history checked to borrow the funds.
+Many aspiring home buyers use 401(k) loans for upfront costs.
+However, you may pay a penalty fee or taxes if you withdraw from your 401(k) without paying it back.
 This option may derail your future retirement plans if you don’t repay what you withdrew relatively quickly.

 Payday Alternative Loans

 Payday loans are a notorious type of predatory lending that can trigger a vicious cycle of debt.
-Thankfully, many credit unions and online lenders offer payday alternative loans (sometimes called PALs).
-The loans are short-term, usually lasting a year or less, and have low borrowing limits.
+However, many credit unions and online lenders offer payday alternative loans — sometimes called PALs.
+The loans are short-term, usually requiring repayment in a year or less, and have low borrowing limits.

-You can use a PAL to cover a surprise bill fast.
+You can use a PAL to cover a surprise bill.
 Also, a PAL may be more affordable than an unsecured personal loan.
-However, the loan’s short repayment term may translate into higher monthly loan payments than you expected, and compared to home equity loans or secured personal loans, the APRs can be very high.
+However, the loan’s short repayment term may translate into a higher monthly payment than you expected.
+Compared to home equity loans or secured personal loans, the APR on PALs can be quite high.

 Peer-To-Peer Loans